woody-willis/advent-of-code/README.md

-# Advent of Code 2024
+# Advent of Code

-My solutions for Advent of Code 2024
+My solutions for Advent of Code events.

+The table below will be updated regularly and automatically, however, solutions may not be posted until a few days after the corresponding day.

 <!--- advent_readme_stars table --->
 ## 2024 Results